 I don’t know about you, but I’ll be glued to the TV for the next month during play-offs.

-Professionally speaking, I have to say that it concerns me that so many players still haven’t stopped using inferior mouthguards.
+Professionally speaking, I have to say that it concerns me that so many players still haven’t stopped using inferior hockey mouthguards.
 Conventional mouthguards are uncomfortable.
 We can see the way the players chew on them and have them sticking out through their clenching teeth.
 At SISU, we have built our products on two basic principles; a mouth guard must have a custom comfortable fit and it has to offer superior protection.
 Our unique proprietary design and material has only 1 dental injury per 25,000 mouthguards.
 A standard bulky guard has shown to yield 1 injury in 3 guards.
-If you can’t keep your guard in for hours without getting bothered you need a new one…one that you can talk, breathe and drink with.
+If you can’t keep your hockey mouthguard in for hours without getting bothered, you need to choose a new mouthguard… one that you can talk, breathe and drink with.
 Guess which one I have in mind?

 Let me know what you think.